Material-Specific Mapping of Plasmonic Modal Dispersion via Discrete Momentum-Space Probes: Materials and Methods

+Modal decomposition provides physical insight into the contribution of individual photonic modes to the overall electromagnetic response.
+Since plasmonic materials are both lossy and dispersive, the associated eigenproblem is inherently non-Hermitian.
+In such systems, the Maxwell propagation operator becomes non-self-adjoint and the Helmholtz equation forms a nonlinear eigenvalue problem.
+Previous work has shown that by introducing auxiliary polarization and current density fields $(\mathbf{P},\mathbf{J})$, the dispersive eigenproblem can be linearized \cite{raman2010photonic}.
+The resulting formulation is implemented within a weak FEM framework and solved using the COMSOL eigenmode solver \cite{yan2018rigorous}.

 In parallel, FDTD simulations are performed by injecting a broadband pulse from multiple randomly distributed point sources within the unit cell to ensure that all eigenmodes are sufficiently excited.
-Identification of Bloch mode frequencies is done through computing the power spectral density via a Fast Fourier Transform (FFT) of the steady-state fields collected by spatial monitors, thereby extracting the resonant frequencies and associated field distributions \cite{chan1995order}.
-This approach can straightforwardly deal with the optical dispersion of metals through the discretization of the constitutive relations that link the displacement vector to the electric field.\\ The photonic dispersion diagrams are constructed along the high-symmetry path $\Gamma \rightarrow X$ in the irreducible Brillouin zone (IBZ), ranging from $k_x=0$ to $k_x=\pi/a$.
-Inspired by a practice in the phononics community \cite{achaoui2010polarization}, where the heterogeneous modalities of polarization states (longitudinal and transverse) are encode into the phononic band diagrams, which helps to show a more complete picture of elastic wave propagation.
-In our turn, to further characterize mode behavior, we introduce the energy localization ratio, denoted by $\theta$, which quantifies the spatial distribution of electromagnetic energy across different regions of the structure.
-This ratio is defined as follows:
+Identification of Bloch mode frequencies is done by computing the power spectral density (PSD) via a Fast Fourier Transform of the steady-state fields collected by spatial monitors, thereby extracting the resonant frequencies and associated field distributions \cite{chan1995order}.
+This approach can straightforwardly deal with the optical dispersion of metals through the discretization of the constitutive relations that link the electric displacement vector to the electric field.
+The photonic dispersion diagrams are constructed along the high-symmetry path $\Gamma X$ in the irreducible Brillouin zone (IBZ), ranging from $k_x=0$ to $k_x=\pi/H$.
+To further characterize mode behavior, we introduce the energy localization ratio, denoted by $\Theta$, which quantifies the spatial distribution of electromagnetic energy across different regions of the structure. $\Theta$ is defined as follows:

-Where $S$ is the magnitude of the time-averaged Poynting vector within a targeted region devised by the sum the total energy flow within structure.
-This metric allows classifying modes according to where energy is concentrated, for instance, inside the cavity, in the metal, or in the surrounding dielectric, enabling a visualized correlation between modal frequency with spatial field localization hot spots encoded via overlaying $\theta $ as a colormap in the band diagrams.